sobstel/sesshin/README.md

 ### Create new session

-Only when `create()` now session cookie is created (for native PHP session handler it's all the time).
+Only when `create()` called, session cookie is created (for native PHP session handler cookie is present all the time whether it's needed or not).

 ```php
 $session->create();